Shawn-Guo-CN/JAX-vs-PyTorch-on-GPU/README.md

 This project aims to compare between the computing speed of JAX and PyTorch on a various models of NVIDIA GPUs.
 We aim to compare the following typical use cases:

-1. Training a neural network on a single GPU.
+1. Training a neural network on a given benchmark.
-2. Training a neural network on multiple GPUs.
-3. Computing per-sample gradients of a neural network on a single GPU.
+3. Computing per-sample gradients of a neural network on a given benchmark.

-4. Computing per-sample gradients of a neural network on multiple GPUs.
+For each use case, we will compare the computing speed of JAX and PyTorch on the following benchmarks:

+1. MNIST
+2. CIFAR-10
+3. NLP (TBD)

+At the same time, for each use case and benchmark, we will compare the computing speed of JAX and PyTorch on a single GPU, and on multiple GPUs, by setting the `multi_gpu` flag in the `main.py` script (as stated below).

 Limited by ours access to GPUs, we will only be able to test on the following GPUs:

 1. NVIDIA GTX 2080 Ti
 2. NVIDIA GTX 3080
 3. NVIDIA A100

-The benchmarks we will be using are:

-1. MNIST
-2. CIFAR-10
-3. NLP (TBD)

 The results will be updated in an open Wandb project and this README file in ``real-time''.